v3l0c1r4pt0r/png2lp/README.md

 # cmake-template

-Simple C program built by CMake with getopt-based CLI interface
+Simple C program built by CMake with getopt-based CLI interface and tested by CMocka

 ## Project structure